The 340B Program: How Manufacturers, Plan Sponsors, and Brokers Should React

 The 340B program began with the requirement that all drugs in the program be filled within a pharmacy that was a part of the covered entity administering the drug.
 However, not every covered entity had an internal pharmacy.
 Therefore, the program then allowed covered entities to use one external, for-profit “contract pharmacy” to fill this need.

-In 2010, 340B expanded to allow covered entities to use multiple external, for-profit contract pharmacies.
-This change led to a dramatic increase in the number of players in the 340B program.
+In 2010, 340B expanded to allow covered entities to use multiple external, for-profit contract pharmacies as a part of 340B drug plans.
+This change led to a dramatic increase in the number of players in the 340B pharmacy program.
 Drug Channels reports that today contract pharmacies include “an astonishing 30,000 pharmacy locations – half of the entire pharmacy industry.”

 Contract pharmacies charge a fee to the covered entity for 340B services.
 In this way, contract pharmacies can profit significantly from the 340B program.
 As the program has evolved, contract pharmacies have shifted from small, internal, not-for-profit pharmacies to large, for-profit retail pharmacies.

 Finally, as with much of today’s market, specialty drugs are now key components of 340B, which adds complexity to the program.
-Hospitals have opened their own internal specialty pharmacies using 340B dollars, but PBMs limit access to these specialty pharmacy networks.
-This prevents hospitals’ specialty pharmacies from having their intended impact.
+Hospitals have opened their own internal specialty pharmacies using 340B plan dollars, but PBMs limit access to these specialty pharmacy networks.
+This prevents hospitals’ specialty pharmacies from having their intended impact for plan sponsors who hope to keep specialty pharmacy spend under control.

-What should stakeholders do in reaction to 340B?
+What should stakeholders do in reaction to the 340B program?

 In addition, drug manufacturers should seek to understand 340B’s impact on their overall market access strategy, their channel dynamics, and their gross-to-net margins.
 As manufacturers design their copay assistance programs, there should be an understanding of the 340B program and how it will affect leading patient access strategies.
 In a similar fashion, having a 340B strategy in place before a drug launch will also serve as an important milestone for manufacturers moving forward.

-As for payers, brokers and plan sponsors should also seek to understand the 340B market dynamics, specifically in relation to pharmacy benefits managers (PBMs).
+As for payers, brokers and plan sponsors should also seek to understand 340B pricing for specialty drugs as well as overall 340B market dynamics, specifically in relation to pharmacy benefits managers (PBMs).
 The pharmacies that now participate in 340B are vertically integrated with PBMs and mail and specialty providers, which creates more complexity and opaqueness to the program.
 It is thus increasingly critical that brokers and plan sponsors have a transparent pharmacy partner to provide agnostic recommendations as the 340B program continues.

 As 340B continues to play out in the pharmacy ecosystem, stay up-to-date by subscribing to the Truveris newsletter – your source of truth for pharmacy insights.